 - Global health

 Applicants for the MPH online program must submit an online application, two letters of recommendation, official transcripts, and evidence of completion of an undergraduate statistics course.
 Successful applicants typically possess a 3.0 GPA or higher.

-Rivier University is regionally accredited by the New England Commission of Higher Education.
+Rivier University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
 The school also holds programmatic accreditation from the Accreditation Commission for Education in Nursing.